om3tcw/r/immergrok-changelog.md

 ### Temporary

-- [#_] Due to the change in the chat message intercept code, "boo" now only triggers with "/boo", this will be reverted sometime soon.
-Maybe
+- [#_] Due to the change in the chat message intercept code, "boo" now only triggers with "/boo", this will be reverted sometime soon, unless people like it.

 ### WIP Wiki with Module information